 Since 1995, the Pennsylvania Highlands Community College Foundation has worked to provide expanded resources for the growth and development of the College.
 Each year, the Foundation supports numerous areas including: scholarships, programs, facilities, and faculty development.
 Your donation will have an immediate impact and will directly benefit the students we serve.
 Your gift is an investment in the future of our College: in education, in opportunities and, most importantly, in our current and future students.

-View our 2016-2017 Annual Giving Campaign Brochure for more information on our specific programs.
-Print this brochure and complete form to mail your donation, or use our "DONATE" button to make a donation online.
+View our donation categories below for more information and use our “DONATE” button to make a donation online.

 You can designate your donation to one of the following:

-Donors can designate their contributions for use at our locations in Blair, Huntingdon, and Somerset Counties.
+Donors can designate their contributions for use at our locations in Blair, Central Park in downtown Johnstown, Ebensburg, Huntingdon, and Somerset.
 The College has developed tremendous support in these areas as we continue to build student enrollment and positive relationships with businesses and community members.

 - Dr. Walter & Kim Asonevich Scholarship